 There is no doubt that BCS is a very competitive examination.
 It requires a very painstaking long-term preparation.
 Only reading guidebooks and some selected general knowledge books will not be enough for excelling in the examination.
 The preliminary test must be taken seriously as this is the first stage and gateway to appear at the next stage of written examination.
 Generally, a preliminary test is designed including the following subjects:

 For Bangla, the candidates should have a vast knowledge of the literature, poetry, dramas, novels, short stories, history of Bangla literature, grammar, etc.

 To be well-prepared in all these, one should study the guidebooks, Bangla books of Class X, Bangla Grammar of S.S.C. level.
 It is worth mentioning that Bangla Grammar is very important for the preliminary Bangla objective questions because many questions are set on this subject.

-For English, an in-depth knowledge of English literature including, poets, novelists, dramatists, grammar, synonyms and antonyms, sentence completion and analogy is required to do well in the English examination.
+For English, in-depth knowledge of English literature including, poets, novelists, dramatists, grammar, synonyms and antonyms, sentence completion, and analogy is required to do well in the English examination.

 The suggestion about the general knowledge examination is that the candidates have to go through the newspapers regularly.
 Besides, they have to read a book fully from the available books on general knowledge to prepare them well for the examination.

 This stage is for those who are selected for the preliminary examination.
-The written test comprises of six subjects including Bangla, English, Mathematical Reasoning and Mental Ability, General Science and Technology, Bangladesh Affairs and International Affairs that carries nine hundred marks.
+The written test comprises six subjects including Bangla, English, Mathematical Reasoning and Mental Ability, General Science and Technology, Bangladesh Affairs, and International Affairs that carry nine hundred marks.

 The candidates of the general cadre have to take all these subjects as compulsory.
 On the other side, the professional cadres have to take all of the subjects except Bangla II paper and General Science and Technology.
 Instead of these two papers, they have to take their own subjects from B.A and M.A level carrying two hundred marks.